jayceazua/graphql_bootcamp/README.md

 Fewer HTTP requests, flexible data querying less code to manage.

 - Client sending the query to the server, uses a single endpoint.
+- Unlike the manual work of updating REST APIs, GraphQL self-documents.

 Example: